MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v25.md

 1. Publish the Microsoft_Application extension

-    The Microsoft_Application extension is a new extension introduced in 15.3.
-For more information about this extension, see [The Microsoft_Application.app File](../developer/devenv-application-app-file.md).
+    The Microsoft_Application extension is an extension introduced in 15.3.
+Learn more in [The Microsoft_Application.app File](../developer/devenv-application-app-file.md).

     ```powershell
     Publish-NAVApp -ServerInstance $NewBcServerInstance -Path $ApplicationAppPath